davidaknowles/tealeaf/README.md

 --use_TPM               A flag on whether to use TPM or normalized count

---preprocessed          A flag on Whether the files provided are already normalized, mainly for rerunning the pipeline and don't
+--preprocessed          A flag on whether the files provided are already normalized, mainly for rerunning the pipeline without
-                        perform normalization again
+                        performing normalization again
---normalization_scale   The mode use for normaliztion, whether the count/TPM scale is based on junction count simulation, local (gene level) or global level,
+--normalization_scale   The mode used for normalization: whether the count/TPM scale is based on junction count simulation, local (gene level), or global level.
-                        can only input junction, local, or global (default: junction)
+                        Accepted values: junction, local, or global (default: junction)

---samplecutoff          Minimum Normalized count/TPM for an intron in a sample to count as exist (default: 0)
+--samplecutoff          Minimum Normalized count/TPM for an intron in a sample to count as present (default: 0)

---introncutoff          Minimum Normalized count/TPM for an intron to count as exist(default 5)
+--introncutoff          Minimum Normalized count/TPM for an intron to count as present (default: 5)

 --m, --minclucounts     Minimum Normalized count/TPM to support a cluster (default: 30)